anareyna/fronty/README.md

 ## Gulp tasks
-In terminal make sure you are in the `fronty/` directory.
+In the terminal make sure you are in the `fronty/` directory.

 ### Compile Stylus